MellonScholarlyCommunication/rdf-generator/README.md

 - `RMLMAP` : the RML map to used to generate RDF from CSL
 - `TEMPDIR` : a temporary process directory
 - `CONTEXT_URL` : the URL of the published JSON-LD frame for claims
+- `CLAIMLOG_BASEURL` : the base URL of the claim log inbox and trace service

 ## Docker